Levartar/Blender-scripting-documentation/docs/Blender Scripting/Scripting/Environment Rendering.md

 - Background should contain detailed 3D scene
 - Background should be interchangeable
 - Sweet Spot Cameras only
-- Personalised Car should be inside the Environment
+- Personalized Car should be inside the Environment
 - Lighting should be realistic

 ## Implementation